Skip to main content

 No, you should continue to pay your rent as normal.
 Until we have made the corrections on our computer system and worked with DWP on any benefit overpayments we will not know how much is owed to you.
 If you are struggling financially please contact your Income Neighbourhood Officer for support and advice.

-When should I amend my direct debit?
+When should I amend my Direct Debit?

 Who is the Regulator of Social Housing?
 (RSH)